systemaniacal/local/README.md

 * SemVer 2.0 compliant http://semver.org/

-## Future Features
+## Future Features and TODO

+* Add progress indicator for all actions to show user something is happening
+* Re-skin UI and layout
+* Refactor: lint, modularity, and clarity
 * Easy selection of MainNet, TestNet, or custom private net
 * Contact book that remembers addresses used
 * Configurable watch wallet for any saved addresses to display balances all in one view
+* Claim Gas
 * Create wallet
 * Import Wallet
 * Export Wallet